FVITech/workspace/README.md

 ## 2) Get the workspace

-Open your Git Bash, type: `https://github.com/FVITech/workspace.git`
+Open your Git Bash, type: `git clone https://github.com/FVITech/workspace.git`

 It may ask if you want to add the server key, type `yes`.